Running Paladin with a public L1 or L2 chain as the base ledger¶

 Examples¶

 The examples deploy contracts and invoke transactions before waiting for receipts to confirm they have succeesfully been mined.
-The default wait time in the Paladin Node SDK is 5 seconds.
-For many
+The default wait time in the Paladin examples is 30 seconds.
+This should be sufficient for most public chains, but it can be increased by modifying (DEFAULT_POLL_TIMEOUT

-Note: the example code won't wait the full 20 seconds if the contract deploy completes early, so setting a large value won't increase the example run time unncessarily.
+Note: the example code won't wait the full polling period if the contract deploy completes early, so setting a large value won't increase the example run time unncessarily.

 Funding signing addresses with gas tokens e.g. ETH¶